intoc/csm/readme.md

 `--help` View this help message.

 ## Tips
 iCSM will not recognize image files with the `Hidden` attribute.
-It will recognize them for covers and logos.
+It will recognize them for covers.
 To create a shortcut that you can drag folders onto with your preferred parameters, first create a shortcut to csm.exe, then right-click the shortcut and select Properties.
 Once there, add your parameters to the end of the `Target` field, or just use the Settings file feature to create different